Request for Proposals (2021)

 CAIRHE requests annual proposals for Pilot Projects that address CAIRHE’s mission of reducing health disparities in Native and rural communities in Montana.
 Faculty applicants may develop projects within a single discipline (e.g., social sciences), but CAIRHE also encourages collaborative projects between biomedical and social and behavioral health investigators.
 As in all CAIRHE-funded research, projects should have a high likelihood of leading to independent funding from external (non-MSU) sponsors, such as the National Institutes of Health or the National Science Foundation.

-In addition, pending available funding, CAIRHE will again award a limited number of Developmental Mini-Grants.
+In addition, pending available funding, CAIRHE will again award a limited number of Project Development Mini-Grants.
 This program, which is completely separate from the pilot project grants, is designed to help MSU junior investigators establish partnerships with a community, public health agencies, and/or clinical organizations, or to help a community find a faculty investigator partner.
-The call for applications will be issued in September 2020, with a one-page application due in October 2020.
+The call for applications will be issued in early September 2020, with a one-page application due on September 30, 2020.

-The Center will hold informational meetings on campus in Fall 2020 to answer questions and provide information about CAIRHE and its mission.
+The Center may hold informational meetings on campus in Fall 2021 to answer questions and provide information about CAIRHE and its mission.
 At any time, please also contact James Burroughs for more information at firstname.lastname@example.org or 406-994-4407.

 Based at Montana State University, CAIRHE is an official state of Montana research center designated by the Montana University System Board of Regents.
 CAIRHE is supported by an Institutional Development Award (IDeA)—specifically, a Centers of Biomedical Research Excellence (COBRE) grant—from the National Institute of General Medical Sciences of the National Institutes of Health (grant number P20GM104417).
 For more information, see http://www.montana.edu/cairhe/about/.

 Principal investigator applicants must be full-time faculty at Montana State University.